The fundamentals of food parenting

 Every mom and dad have their own unique style of parenting - but ultimately, every family has the same goal: to raise a healthy child.

-Food parenting is a practice that assists in shaping baby’s relationship with food.
-It has the power to influence both baby’s short and long-term health and establish healthy eating practices that will last them a lifetime.
+Food parenting is a practice that assists in shaping a child's relationship with food.
+It has the power to influence both the short and long-term health of a child and establish healthy eating practices that will last them a lifetime.

 We also inherently understand how to regulate how much food we’re consuming.
-It’s up to the parent to learn what those hunger and fullness cues are so they can feed baby accordingly.
+By nurturing and respecting those hunger and fullness cues from a young age, children are given the

 Just as there are different parenting styles, there are a number of different food parenting styles too.